rottenberry/Proto.js/README.md

 Every prototype must implement at least one method - 'init'.
 In this method a new instance gets its properties from the prototype or another prototypes.

-There aren't `hasOwnProperty`, `instanceOf` and other such properties, which would have inherited from `Object`.
+There aren't `hasOwnProperty`, `instanceOf` and other such properties, which would have been inherited from `Object` if these isntances were created as usual objects.

 The only one special property of every isntance is `factoty` wich is always `null`.